OlgaTkachenkoWebdev/Jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+## Technical Specifications
+Make sure that your version of Rails is 6.1.5.
+In order to install the correct version of Rails, run gem install rails -v 6.1.5.
+* Ruby on Rails
+* Webpack, Babel
+* Cypress-rails, Rspec-rails

 ## Setup

 1. Run `bundle install` to install dependencies